-Clients frequently ask whether analytics, technology-assisted review (TAR), or an equivalent buzzword is a good fit for their matter or can assist in achieving a specific goal.
+Clients often ask whether analytics, technology-assisted review (TAR), or an equivalent buzzword is a good fit for their matter or can assist in achieving a specific goal.
 The answer is a resounding yes!
 When strategically applied, data analytics tools and techniques developed by marketing analytics companies around the world can be brought to bear on almost any matter.
 It’s one of the best tools a company can use to better understand its target audience.
 Focusing on your target audience this way can increase a companies ability to attract new clients.
 When combined with using tools such as offerwalls (ads on mobile apps), you can get a solid idea of who is engaging with your brand, allowing you to further target new clients and customers.
 The examples below represent just a few ways analytics can benefit your project.

 High Level Overview of Data